materialsvirtuallab/nano266/labs/lab1/README.md

     task dft energy             # Specify that we want to do an energy calculation

 Let us first create a separate directory to run the calculation.
-This makes it easier for us to cleanup after we are done.
+This makes it easier for us to clean up after we are done.

 ```bash
 mkdir scratch